OpenTranslationBible/open-bible/en-GB/18.Job/md/job-04.md

 ## Job 4:1

-Then Eliphaz the Temanite responded,
+Then Eliphaz the Temanite answered:

 ## Job 4:2

-> “If one ventures a word with you, will you become impatient?
+> “If one dares to speak with you, will you become restless?
-> But who can refrain from speaking?
+> Yet who can hold back words?

 ## Job 4:3

-> Behold, you have instructed many,
+> Consider how you have taught many,
-> And you have strengthened weak hands.
+> and how you have strengthened weak hands.

 ## Job 4:4

-> Your words have helped the stumbling to stand,
+> Your words have supported those who were stumbling,
-> And you have strengthened feeble knees.
+> and you have strengthened faltering knees.

 ## Job 4:5

-> But now it comes to you, and you are impatient;
+> But now it comes upon you, and you are disheartened;
-> It touches you, and you are horrified.
+> it touches you, and you are alarmed.

 ## Job 4:6

-> Is your fear of God not your confidence,
+> Is not your reverence for God your confidence,
-> And the integrity of your ways your hope?
+> and the integrity of your ways your hope?

 ---

 ## Job 4:7

-> “Remember now, who ever perished being innocent?
+> “Reflect now, who ever perished being innocent?
-> Or where were the upright destroyed?
+> Or where have the upright been destroyed?

 ## Job 4:8

-> According to what I have seen,
+> As I have observed,
-> Those who plough wrongdoing
+> those who plough iniquity
-> And those who sow trouble harvest it.
+> and those who sow trouble reap the same.

 ## Job 4:9

-> By the breath of God they perish,
+> By the breath of God they perish;
-> And by the blast of His anger they come to an end.
+> by the blast of His anger they are consumed.

 ## Job 4:10

 > The roaring of the lion and the voice of the fierce lion,
-> And the teeth of the young lions are broken.
+> yet the teeth of the young lions are shattered.

 ## Job 4:11

 > The lion perishes for lack of prey,
-> And the cubs of the lioness are scattered.
+> and the cubs of the lioness are dispersed.

----

 ## Job 4:12

-> “Now a word was brought to me secretly,
+> “A word was secretly brought to me,
-> And my ear received a whisper of it.
+> and my ear caught a whisper of it.

 ## Job 4:13

-> Amid disquieting thoughts from visions of the night,
+> Amid troubling thoughts from visions of the night,
-> When deep sleep falls on people,
+> when deep sleep falls on people,

 ## Job 4:14

-> Dread came upon me, and trembling,
+> fear and trembling came upon me,
-> And made all my bones shake.
+> and made all my bones shake.

 ## Job 4:15

-> Then a spirit passed by my face;
+> A spirit glided past my face;
-> The hair of my flesh bristled.
+> the hair of my flesh stood on end.

 ## Job 4:16

-> It stood still, but I could not recognise its appearance;
+> It stood still, but I could not discern its form;
-> A form was before my eyes;
+> a shape was before my eyes,
-> There was silence, then I heard a voice:
+> and I heard a quiet voice:

 ## Job 4:17

-> ‘Can mankind be righteous before God?
+> ‘Can a mortal be just before God?
-> Can a man be pure before his Maker?’
+> Can a man be pure before his Maker?

 ## Job 4:18

 > He puts no trust even in His servants,
-> And He accuses His angels of error.
+> and He charges His angels with error.

 ## Job 4:19

 > How much more those who dwell in houses of clay,
-> Whose foundation is in the dust,
+> whose foundation is in the dust,
-> Who are crushed before the moth!
+> who are crushed more easily than a moth!

 ## Job 4:20

-> Between morning and evening they are broken in pieces;
+> From morning to evening they are shattered;
-> Unnoticed, they perish forever.
+> unnoticed, they perish forever.

 ## Job 4:21

-> Is their tent-cord not pulled out within them?
+> Are not the cords of their tent pulled up within them?
-> They die, yet without wisdom.”
+> They die without wisdom.’